yangao07/TideHunter/README.md

 It works with Pacific Biosciences (PacBio) and
-Oxford Nanopore Technologies (ONT) sequencing data at error rates up to 20% and is able to detect repeat patterns of any size.
+Oxford Nanopore Technologies (ONT) sequencing data at error rates up to 20% and does not have any limitation of the maximal repeat pattern size.

 ## <a name="install"></a>Installation
 ### <a name="os"></a>Operating system